 Check travel insurance prices with World Nomads here!

-our best walks in the Lake District and best mountains in England
+That was Our best walks in the Lake District and best mountains in England.
+What are yours?

 See more from our Backpacking adventures: